FindMySchool LogoFindMySchool

 Mixed ability cohort.
 Unlike selective sixth forms, classes will contain students with a wide range of prior attainment.
 For some, this is a positive, real-world environment; for those used to streaming, it can be an adjustment.

 A-level focus.
-While the college offers A-levels, its position in the 'national lower' band for A-level performance suggests it may not be the primary driver for those solely focused on maximizing straight A* grades for elite courses, although the Scholars programme supports this.
+While the college offers A-levels, its 2025 A-level ranking position and 40% A*-B profile suggest it may not be the primary driver for those solely focused on maximizing straight A* grades for elite courses, although the Scholars programme supports this.
 The college's strength often lies in its applied and mixed pathways.

 Long Road Sixth Form College offers a genuine stepping stone to adulthood.
 It is a supportive, inclusive, and diverse community that treats students like young adults from day one.
 Best suited to students who are ready to leave the school gates behind and want a broader, more flexible curriculum in a mature, campus-style environment.
 The main challenge is handling the freedom; for those who can, it is a liberating place to learn.